 Using a modern American-style menu as its foundation, RUT (pronounced as “Root”) seeks to take diners on a culinary adventure with a menu starring tasty and delicious foods.
 RUT has a serious background, too: Founder Justin Oliveri was a co-owner of Cascadia Public House (see below!), which is an excellent place for vegetarians and meat-eaters alike.
 Chef Josh Lorenzen was a Sous Chef for Bijou Cafe in downtown Portland, and both founders are vegans themselves.

-From its beetroot and pear salad to a jalapeno mushroom burger, RUT uses plant-based meat alternatives to create its burgers and sandwiches that can tempt anyone’s appetite.
+From wings to burgers and everything in between, RUT uses plant-based meat alternatives to create its burgers and sandwiches that can tempt anyone’s appetite.
 A Thai cauliflower wrap includes crispy cauliflower tossed in Thai ginger sauce with cabbage, carrots, pickled cucumbers, and mint scallions.
 Its smaller plates include sweet potato fries, buffalo cauliflower wings, and white bean queso dip (with non-dairy cheese).

 Our tips?
 Head over to RUT for happy hour (everyday from 3 to 5 pm and 9 pm to close) and enjoy one of the many fabulous drinks RUT has to offer along with a small plate (or two!).
 You also won’t want to miss dessert at RUT, so leave room for items such as ginger apple crisp, coconut ice cream, and a chocolate brownie lava.
 You’ll be challenged to walk away hungry.

 Mango Tree is a delicious downtown option offering a variety of Indian food dishes, including Daal Turka (lentils), Channa Marsala (chickpeas), veggie samosas and more.
 You can even get a veggie burger!